microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 * `false`: If the current window is elevated, try to create a new unelevated window to host this connection.

-We could always re-introduce this setting, to superceed `elevate`.
+We could always re-introduce this setting, to supercede `elevate`.

 ### Change profile appearance for elevated windows